mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 The goal of this is to provide a unified and easy example for someone to go through and be able to study for the Elasticsearch Engineer exam using unified data.

 ### Notes:
-If you dont want to use 2 environments and perform the cross cluster work, then you can skip those sections and only configure 1 Elasticsearch machine.
+If you don't want to use 2 environments and perform the cross cluster work, then you can skip those sections and only configure 1 Elasticsearch machine.
 ### What this does cover:
 Everything else on the topic list for the 8.1 exam as of June 15th, 2023.